Florida panther

-The Florida panther is a North American cougar (P. c. couguar) population in South Florida.
+The Florida panther is a North American cougar (Puma concolor couguar) population in South Florida.
 It lives in pinelands, tropical hardwood hammocks and mixed freshwater swamp forests.
 Its range includes the Big Cypress National Preserve, Everglades National Park, Florida Panther National Wildlife Refuge, Picayune Strand State Forest, as well as rural communities in the counties of Collier, Hendry, Hardee, Desoto, Lee, Miami-Dade, and Monroe County.
 It is the only confirmed cougar population in the Eastern United States, and currently occupies 5% of its historic range.
 As of 2024, about 200 individuals are left in the wild.

 Description

 Florida panthers are spotted at birth, and typically have blue eyes.
 As the panther grows, the spots fade and the coat becomes completely tan, while the eyes typically take on a yellow hue.
 The panther's underbelly is a creamy white, and it has black tips on the tail and ears.
 Florida panthers lack the ability to roar, and instead make distinct sounds that include whistles, chirps, growls, hisses, and purrs.
 Florida panthers are average-sized for the species, being smaller than cougars from colder climates, but larger than cougars from the tropics.

 Adult female Florida panthers weigh 29–45.5 kg, whereas the larger males weigh 45.5–75 kg.
 Total length is from 1.8 to 2.2 m and shoulder height is 60–70 cm.
 Male panthers, on average, are 9.4% longer and 33.2% heavier than females because males grow at a faster rate than females and for a longer time.